sendbird/sendbird-calls-ios/README.md

 Register `SendBirdCallDelegate` first to receive incoming calls.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.
 If the call is accepted, a media session will automatically be established by the SDK.

 Before accepting any calls, the `directCall.delegate` must be registered upfront in the `SendBirdCallDelegate`.
-Once registered, `DirectCallDelegate` enables reacting to in-call events through callbacks methods.
+Once registered, `DirectCallDelegate` enables reacting to in-call events through delegate methods.

 ```swift
 class MyClass: SendBirdCallDelegate {